 Potential Excavation Safety Hazards

-Soil looks heavier than it seems, a cubic yard of dirt weighs about the same as a car.
+Soil looks heavier than it seems.
+A cubic yard of dirt weighs about the same as a car.
 If unstable soil isn’t supported, it could collapse and injure people both under and above the surface.
 If heavy equipment or removed soil is stored too close to the excavation, it could fall into the hole or put too much pressure on trench walls.
-Workers and machines could also come in contact with utility lines such as gas, power and water; and workers could also be exposed to hazardous atmosphere such as vapour or dust.
+Workers and machines could also contact utility lines such as gas, power, and water, and workers could also be exposed to the hazardous atmosphere such as vapour or dust.
 Above the surface, there may be overhead power lines or structures nearby which heavy machinery could accidentally hit.
-Of course, workers could also be struck by moving machinery an flying debris.
+Of course, workers could also be struck by moving machinery and flying debris.
 The list goes on…

 Excavation Safety Tips

-- Identify the soil types in order to prevent associated risks.
+- Identify the soil types to prevent associated risks.
 Soil properties may vary within a single trench.

 - Locate and de-energize buried as well overhead services, such as gas and power lines.